 According to the National Conference of State Legislatures as of 2019:

-- 14 states (and 5 U.S. territories) have restrictive laws and do not permit payday lending in the state and/or requires lenders to comply with consumer loans interest rate caps (commonly 36% APR usury cap).
-They are Arizona, Arkansas, Connecticut, District of Columbia, Georgia, Maryland, Massachusetts, New Jersey, New Mexico, New York, North Carolina, Pennsylvania, Vermont, and West Virginia.
+- 15 states (and 5 U.S. territories) have restrictive laws and do not permit payday lending in the state and/or require lenders to comply with consumer loans interest rate caps (commonly 36% APR usury cap).
+They are Arizona, Arkansas, Connecticut, District of Columbia, Georgia, Maryland, Massachusetts, Nebraska, New Jersey, New Mexico, New York, North Carolina, Pennsylvania, Vermont, and West Virginia.
 There are no payday loan stores in these states.
-Some states like DC, put a ban to payday loans long ago, in 2007, and the most recent state to repeal its payday lending statutes was New Mexico in 2017.
+Some states like DC, put a ban on payday loans long ago, in 2007, and the most recent state to repeal its payday lending statutes was Nebraska in 2020.

 - 37 states have specific payday lending statutes and allow lenders to operate in the states on certain terms:

 - 16 of them have very lenient regulations and payday lenders operate here quite freely and are able to charge triple-digit APRs.
 They are Alabama, Alaska, Delaware, Florida, Idaho, Missouri, Nevada, North Dakota, Oregon, Rhode Island, South Carolina, South Dakota, Tennessee, Utah, Wisconsin, and Wyoming.